Cellular IoT (LTE-M and NB-IoT)

 GEO Satellites

-The high altitude (almost 36,000 km) and low number of GEO satellites means that an IoT device must manage a tough link budget and the network capacity will be below the typical capacity seen in terrestrial networks.
-The PHY layer (on air) bit rates you can expect in GEO NTN are 1-2 kbps.
+The high altitude (almost 36,000 km) and low number of GEO satellites means that an IoT device must manage a tough link budget and the network capacity will be below the typical seen in terrestrial networks.
+The PHY layer (on air) bit rates you can expect in GEO NTN is 1-2 kbps, using a standard power class 3 (23 dBm) module and a 0 dBm antenna.

-Note that it is the same NB-IoT protocol mechanisms that are used to maintain a stable NTN GEO connection as are used to extend coverage in a terrestrial network.
-NTN GEO throughput and power consumption will therefore be similar to what you see in an IoT device operating at the edge of coverage in a terrestrial NB-IoT network.
+Note that it is the same NB-IoT protocol mechanisms that are used to maintain a stable NTN GEO connection as is used to extend coverage in a terrestrial network.
+NTN GEO throughput and power consumption will therefore be similar to an cellular IoT device operating at the edge of coverage in a terrestrial NB-IoT network.

-Due to the relatively low effective data rate, but real time connection to the core network, NTN GEO has so far mainly been used for emergency communication.
-The main use case is direct-to-device (D2D) services for mobile devices and other use cases that need instant delivery of important messaging.
+Due to the relatively low effective data rate, but real time connection to the core network, NTN GEO have so far mainly been used for emergency communication.
+The main use case being direct-to-device (D2D) services for mobile devices and other use cases that need instant delivery of important messaging.

-NTN GEO is hence the choice where you have low amounts of data (bytes/day) or high importance messages like alarms that need to be acted upon.
+NTN GEO is hence the choice where you have low amounts of data (bytes/day) or high importance messages like alarms that needs to be acted upon.

 LEO Satellites

-Low Earth Orbit (LEO) satellites, used by multiple emerging 3GPP NTN networks, are much closer to Earth at 200-1500 km.
-This improves the link budget for your IoT device, allowing more flexibility in antenna designs and higher data rates, up to 20-40 kbps.
+Low Earth Orbit (LEO) satellites, used by multiple emerging 3GPP NTN networks, are much closer to Earth at 600-800 km.
+This improves the link budget for your IoT device, allowing more flexibility in antenna designs and higher data rates, up to 20-40 kbps, using the same power class 3 module and antenna.

-Due to the lower altitude, LEO satellites are orbiting the Earth much faster (~90min @ 700 km) so one LEO satellite will only be overhead at a given location for a few minutes per pass.
-The same is true for how often individual LEO satellites are in view of an earth station and can send data back to Earth.
+However, due to the lower altitude, LEO satellites are orbiting the Earth much faster than GEO, ~90min @ 700 km.
+An individual LEO satellite will therefore only be overhead a given location for a few minutes per orbit.
+The same is true for how often a LEO satellites are in view of an earth station, enabling communication with the NTN core network.

-As the LEO constellations deploy more satellites, the time gaps in networking services will close, the end to end latency will go down and you will get global, real-time, low latency services for IoT devices.
+As LEO constellations deploy more satellites, the time gaps in network availability as well as the end to end latency will go down and you get to a continuous, global and low latency service for your IoT devices.

 Non-Terrestrial Network providers